TebohoRomeo/wave/README.md

 # wave-framework

-Pulse is a global state and logic framework for reactive Javascript applications.
+Wave is a global state and logic framework for reactive Javascript applications.